 What is declawing?

-Declawing is the amputation of the last bone of each toe.
-It would be like cutting off your fingers at the last knuckle.
+Declawing is the amputation of the last bone of each toe on a cat’s paw.
+It would be like cutting off your finger at the last knuckle.
 The standard method of declawing is amputating with a scalpel or guillotine clipper.
 The wounds are closed with stitches or surgical glue, and the feet are bandaged.
 Another method is laser surgery, in which a small, intense beam of light cuts through tissue by heating and vaporizing it.
-Both can cause lasting physical problems for your cat.
+Both can cause lasting physical and behavioral problems for your cat.
+Declawing significantly increases the odds of back pain, litter box aversion and biting.

-Dozens of countries and the state of New York have banned declawing.
-The Humane Society of the United States opposes declawing and tendonectomies except for rare cases when it’s necessary for medical purposes, such as the removal of cancerous nail bed tumors.
+Declawing is banned or considered unethical in dozens of countries around the world.
+In the U.S., New York, Maryland, the District of Columbia and more than a dozen cities have banned declawing.
+The Humane Society of the United States and Humane Society Veterinary Medical Association oppose declawing and tendonectomies except in rare cases when it’s necessary for medical purposes, such as the removal of cancerous nail bed tumors.

 What is a tendonectomy?